The Michael Prior Fund

 Priority will be given to those planning to study at doctoral level (PhD, D.Phil), but students applying for Masters level study (MA, MSc, MPhil) will also be considered.
 Preference will be given to applicants who are currently living or working in Israel/Palestine, without prejudice to religious or cultural identity.
 Others living outside Israel/Palestine, but with family connections to the Holy Land, will also be considered.

 Applications are considered once a year, in April/May.
-Please apply to the Secretary of the Scholarship Fund using the contact form.
+Please apply to the Secretary of the Scholarship Fund by email.

 How to support the Michael Prior Fund